chandran1994/Python-Demand-Analysis-Project-/README.md

 The next stage focused on ARIMA (AutoRegressive Integrated Moving Average), a widely used statistical forecasting technique.

 The time series was evaluated for stationarity and transformed when necessary through differencing.
-Autocorrelation and partial autocorrelation analysis were performed to identify appropriate model parameters.
+Autocorrelation and partial autocorrelation analysis were performed to identify appropriate model parameters

 ### Analytical Process